tzumainn/enhancement-proposals/enhancements/bare-metal-fulfillment/README.md

 #### Host Pool Creation

-1. The tenant uses the Fulfillment CLI to request a HostPool, specifying any desired filters.
+1. The tenant uses the Fulfillment CLI to request a HostPool by specifying the desired number of hosts and resource classes, as well as the desired network configuration.
-2. The O-SAC solution fulfills the request and creates Host resources corresponding to the allocated hosts.
+2. The Fulfillment Service receives the request and creates a new HostPool custom resource (CR) in the appropriate Hub.
+3. The O-SAC Operator begins the reconciliation process for the new HostPool CR, finding the requested hosts and creating matching Host CRs, and performing the requested network configuration.
+4. The O-SAC Operator monitors the status of the reconciliation process and updates the status of the HostPool CR to reflect the current state.
+5. The tenant uses the Fulfillment CLI to check the status of their requested HostPool.

 #### Host Pool Network Update

 1. The tenant uses the Fulfillment CLI to update the network configuration of a HostPool.
+2. The Fulfillment Service receives the request and updates the existing HostPool CR in the appropriate Hub.
-2. The O-SAC solution fulfills the request by updating the network configuration of the hosts in the HostPool.
+3. The O-SAC Operator begins the reconciliation process for the HostPool CR, noting the discrepency between the current network configuration and the desired networking confiuration, and updating the network configuration of the hosts.
+4. The O-SAC Operator monitors the status of the reconciliation process and updates the status of the HostPool CR to reflect the current state.
+5. The tenant uses the Fulfillment CLI to check the status of the HostPool.

 #### Host Pool Expansion

 1. The tenant uses the Fulfillment CLI to increase the number of requested hosts specified in a HostPool, updating any desired filters.
+2. The Fulfillment Service receives the request and updates the existing HostPool CR in the appropriate Hub.
-2. The O-SAC solution fulfills the request by performing a reconciliation and adding the requested hosts into the HostPool.
+3. The O-SAC Operator begins the reconciliation process for the HostPool CR, noting the discrepency between the current host count and the desired host count, and adding the requested hosts.
+4. The O-SAC Operator monitors the status of the reconciliation process and updates the status of the HostPool CR to reflect the current state.
+5. The tenant uses the Fulfillment CLI to check the status of the HostPool.

 #### Host Pool Reduction

 1. The tenant uses the Fulfillment CLI to decrease the number of requested hosts specified in a HostPool; they also optionally mark specific hosts for removal (this is detailed further below).
+2. The Fulfillment Service receives the request and updates the existing HostPool CR in the appropriate Hub.
-2. The O-SAC solution fulfills the request by performing a reconciliation and removing the requested hosts from the HostPool.
+3. The O-SAC Operator begins the reconciliation process for the HostPool CR, noting the discrepency between the current host count and the desired host count, and removing the requested hosts.
+4. The O-SAC Operator monitors the status of the reconciliation process and updates the status of the HostPool CR to reflect the current state.
+5. The tenant uses the Fulfillment CLI to check the status of the HostPool.

 #### Host Operations

-1. The tenant uses the Fulfillment CLI to see their Hosts.
+1. The tenant uses the Fulfillment CLI to view their Hosts.
 2. The tenant uses the Fulfillment CLI to perform available operations upon the desired Host.
 Initially, these actions will be limited to power control; additional actions (such as console enablement) may be added later.
+3. The Fulfillment Service receives the request and updates the existing Host CR in the appropriate Hub.
+3. The O-SAC Operator begins the reconciliation process for the Host CR, noting any discrepency between the current state and the desired state, and calling the bare metal service to perform any needed host operations.
+4. The O-SAC Operator monitors the status of the reconciliation process and updates the status of the Host CR to reflect the current state.
+5. The tenant uses the Fulfillment CLI to check the status of the Host.

 #### Host Pool Deletion

 1. The tenant uses the Fulfillment CLI to delete a HostPool.
-2. The O-SAC solution fulfills the request and removes the Host resources corresponding to the hosts in the HostPool.
+2. The Fulfillment Service receives the request and deletes the existing HostPool CR in the appropriate Hub.
+3. The deletion of the HostPool CR triggers cascading deletes of associated Hosts.
+4. The O-SAC Operator detects these deletions and calls the bare metal service to clean these hosts.

 ### API Extensions